spcourse/python/en/loops/practical-uses/practice/contents.md

         if number % 3 == 0:
             print(f"This number is exactly divisible by 3: {number}")

 Try to adapt the example above in such a way that, at the end of the loop, the program prints to the screen how many numbers were exactly divisible by 3.
-To do this you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
+To do this, you will have to define a so-called 'counter', a variable that is set to zero at the start of the program and that is incremented by 1 every time you encounter a number that is exactly divisible by 3.
 Also take some time to format the output to the screen and have your program print:

     From the numbers 1 to 20 there are ... numbers that are exactly divisible by 3.